Skip to main content

 icon-arrival-miami

-When thinking about my first cruise onboard the 84,000 gross ton Disney Magic, I sure did not think that I would one day be going on ships double, even triple, that size!
+When thinking about my first cruise onboard the 84,000 gross ton Disney Magic, I did not think that I would one day be going on ships double, even triple, that size!

 How big is the average cruise ship?